Rain pouring, Trump rages on Twitter and hangs with bikers

 He quickly pointed out the sopping-wet media, which sparked jeers and calls to “tell the truth.”
 And he thanked the group, saying they’d been with him since the beginning and calling their motorcycles “the most beautiful bikes anyone’s ever seen.”

-He later walked into the crowd of supporters, shaking hands, posing for selfies and signing autograph.
+He later walked into the crowd of supporters, shaking hands, posing for selfies and signing autographs.

-At one point, Trump returned to the podium to poll those in the crowd on their views of the press, prompting more jeers.
+Trump returned to the podium to poll those in the crowd on their views of the press, prompting more jeers.
 One joked that the press pool should be thrown out in the rain.

 The president largely ignored reporters’ shouted questions, except for one about former White House adviser and reality star Omarosa Manigault Newman and her new book, which includes scandalous — and often unsupported — accusations against Trump.

-Note: This story has been corrected to show that McCabe was a former FBI deputy director, not a former deputy attorney general.